Lopez-Jordan/Ecommerce-Back-End/README.md

 ## Description
 For this project, I was created a back end for an Ecommerce website.
 Using the popular Object Relation Mapper, Sequelize, I created differene api endpoints that correspond with the normal CRUD (create, read, update and delete) operations.
-This project motivated me because I am now able to make a connect a front end with a back end that completes the full stack requirements!
+This project motivated me because I am now able to connect a front end with a back end that completes the full stack requirements!

 ## Installation